Woods Law, PLLC

 Continuing Legal Education (CLE) for Kentucky Attorneys

-DEPENDENCY, NEGLECT, & ABUSE (DNA) Training
+ADVANCED DEPENDENCY, NEGLECT, & ABUSE (DNA) TRAINING

 Initial AOC-Provided Training